ManyRios/ENS-Drainer/README.md

 - ENSDrainT
   - Fired when a suspicios ENS makes a transactionFrom
-  - Severity is always set to "info"
+  - Severity is always set to "high"
-  - Type is set to "suspicious" and "Scam"
+  - Type is set to "critical" and "Scam"
   - Mention any other type of metadata fields included with this alert

 ## Test Data